London, Glasgow & the Cotswolds: Art, Architecture and Design 2024

 William Morris founded the Kelmscott Press towards the end of his life.
 He wanted to revive the skills of hand printing, which mechanisation had destroyed, and restore the quality achieved by the pioneers of printing in the 15th century.
 The magnificent The Works of Geoffrey Chaucer now newly imprinted, published in 1896, is the triumph of the press.
 Its 87 wood-cut illustrations are by Edward Burne-Jones, the celebrated Victorian painter, who was a life-long friend of Morris.
 We visit Kelmscott House where William Morris lived from 1878 until his death in 1896.
 Home to The William Morris Society, it hosts regular exhibitions of work by Morris and those inspired by him.
 The small museum contains a number of Kelmscott Press titles and Morris’s original Albion printing press used in the production of the Kelmscott Press Chaucer.
 Dating from c 1835 the printing press is fully operational and the only one used by Morris left in the country.

-In the afternoon we visit Charles Burnand, a bespoke design gallery founded in 2009 by Simon Stewart, representing contemporary artists and studios realising custom commissions for collectors, interior designers and architects.
+Later in the afternoon we visit Charles Burnand, a bespoke design gallery founded in 2009 by Simon Stewart, representing contemporary artists and studios realising custom commissions for collectors, interior designers and architects.
 Heavily influenced by the Mid-Century Modern Italian design era, Charles Burnand designs and makes lighting and furniture using Murano glass, straw marquetry, gypsum, mica and other natural materials as well as collaborating with AD-100 designers to produce limited edition pieces.
 Featured in the Architectural Digest coverage of SALON A+D in November 2018, the ICONs collection launched by Charles Burnand epitomised the creative abilities of the company.

-We end the day with a visit to the atelier of Stephen Jones OBE, considered one of the most radical and important milliners of the late 20th and 21st centuries.
+We end the day with a visit to the shop and atelier of Stephen Jones OBE, considered one of the most radical and important milliners of the late 20th and 21st centuries.
 He is also one of the most prolific, having created hats for many leading couturiers and fashion designers including Balenciaga, Raf Simons, Lanvin, Karl Lagerfeld, Burberry, Vivienne Westwood, Comme des Garçons, Marc Jacobs, Jean Paul Gaultier, Dries Van Note and Giambattista Balli.
 His work is known for its inventiveness and high level of technical expertise.
 Jones co-curated the 2009 exhibition Hats: An Anthology for the Victoria and Albert Museum.
 (Overnight London) B

 Day 5: Saturday 5 October, London

-• Egg: an idiosyncratic fashion brand
+- Egg: an idiosyncratic fashion brand

-• Mint: a design gallery
+- Mint: a design gallery

 This afternoon we visit egg (without a capital letter for design and trading purposes), founded by designer Maureen Doherty in 1994.
 This idiosyncratic fashion brand which creates amply cut, layerable clothes using natural fabrics, is housed in a former dairy depot, the walls inside still lined with blue tiles.